 Looking for an easy way to stop your dog from digging?

 While some dogs are bred to dig, there are actually several ways to curb their desire for this digging behavior.
-But, as dog owners, we must first understand the main cause of this dog digging behavior to know which action to take.
+But, as dog owners, we must first understand the main causes of this behavior to know how to address this digging dilemma.

 Why is my Dog Digging?

-Although it may feel like a personal attack, your dog is not digging in your yard because they are mad at you.
-They are also not digging holes because they want to destroy your beautiful green space.
+Although it may feel like a personal attack, your dog is not creating those holes in your yard because they are mad at you.
+They also do not do that because they want to destroy your beautiful green space.

 There are several reasons why your dogs dig holes in the yard.
 Some breeds, like hunting breeds, are bred to dig holes and are more prone to digging, but often there is another factor at play.